jisc-services/Public-Documentation/PublicationsRouter/api/v3/Retrieve.md

 IMPORTANT: Router stores full-text content for a temporary period (currently 90 days, subject to review) from the date of receipt from publisher and so it must be retrieved by a repository within this timescale.

-You **must** have a Publications Router account (either Repository or Publisher) to access this endpoint.

 Notifications with binary content will contain contain a links section like:

     "links" : [